Last Updated on March 21, 2026 by James Hartley

 £14,376

-2 × £7,188 Deel fee only.
-Employee salary, social security, and bonuses are separate (same as entity — employer costs are employer costs regardless of route)
+2 × £7,188 Deel fee.
+Employee salary, social security, and bonuses are separate — same employer costs regardless of route.

 Years 2–3 (per year)